Get

 Conclusion

 While crating can be a beneficial tool for training and providing a safe space for your dog, it’s crucial to ensure that your dog does not spend excessive time confined to their crate.
-By considering factors such as age, size, and temperament, and establishing a consistent routine, you can create a positive crate experience for your dog while prioritizing their physical and emotional well-being.
+By considering factors such as age, size, and temperament, as well as establishing a consistent routine, you can create a positive crate experience for your dog while prioritizing their physical and emotional well-being.

 Featured Image Credit: sophiecat, Shutterstock